talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 As a conclusion I think that to set up a free CICD, it is preferable to use a CI integrated with its version manager such as GItHub Actions for GitHub or GitLab CICD for GitLab.

-If you have any comments on the content, the form you can leave a comment...it is by exchanging that we progress.
+If you have any remarks on the content or the form, you can leave a comment…it is by exchanging that we progress.